HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/networking/invoke-hpovvcmmigration.md

 ## Description

 This function is used to migrate an existing Virtual Connect Manager configuration to HPE OneView.
-If an enclosure was added to an HPE OneView appliance as `Monitor-Only`, then you must first remove the enclosure from the appliance, and then use this Cmdlet to migrate the enclosure.
+If an enclosure was added to an HPE OneView appliance as Monitor-Only, then you must first remove the enclosure from the appliance, and then use this Cmdlet to migrate the enclosure.

 Using the -VCEMCMS, -VCEMUser and -VCEMPassword parameters, the targeted Virtual Connect Domain can be removed from a Virual Connect Enterprise Manager Domain Group first before initiating the VC Migration tool within the HPE OneView appliance.